yeehaa123/elab/h2020/proposal/best practices_process documentation.md

 ### b) Communication activities

+Iteration of all of those activities in order to build strong cases regarding science communication and develop further storytelling strategies for researchers.

-- Curation of the lab includes a variety of communication activities
+- Curation of the physical lab includes a variety of communication activities
   - every 6 months throughout 3 years: project exhibition of the process
   - every 3 months throughout 3 years: symposium with workshops and speakers / party
   - monthly: Digital Salon/ Digital Workshop/ Presentations to all Project partners
   - Workshops and Pilots

-- Science slams
+- Science slams / Pecha Kucha's
 - presenting project results at different types of conferences: developer-, educational-, heritage-, humanities-oriented (here we need representation costs).
 We're reaching commercial companies and various kinds of institutions.

 - use kickstarter and crowdfunding to finance and promote the exhibition.
 This is also good for societal engagement.

 - challenge students (a.k.a. researchers or users) to collaborate on projects with people outside their courses and universities.

 - the Coding Sessions workshops that we're already organising reaches all kinds of new users.

 - announce projects and (hackathon) challenges via Europeana.
 As a massive European portal for thousands of heritage institutions, such announcements will reach enormous audiences.

 - by involving other universities in using and developing courses, the project is promoted in different countries

-- the exhibition itself will generate massive media attention and a very broad audience.
+- Exhibition of the Collections sub-project generates massive media attention and a very broad audience.

-Iteration of all of those activities in order to build strong cases regarding science communication and develop further storytelling strategies for researchers.